Key Points Covered

 Split System: This system involves a combination of two different types of HVAC units, typically a heating and a cooling unit.
 The most common example of a split system would be a gas furnace paired with an air conditioner (A/C) or a heat pump.

-Hybrid System: This is essentially a more high-tech version of a split system that uses smart technology to switch between the electric and gas components for maximum operating efficiency.
+Hybrid System: This advanced version of a split system uses smart technology to switch between electric and gas heating for maximum efficiency.

 Package System: This all-in-one system provides cooling and heating within a single unit and is installed outside.